speedybits/PokerTetris/CARDTRIS.md

 ### Level System
 - Players start at Level 1
 - Each time all 52 cards are used, the level increases by 1
+- At the start of each level:
+  - Game pauses while the message is displayed (4 seconds)
+  - Large popup message appears with Vegas-style animation
+  - Message shows current level and hand restrictions
+  - Examples:
+    - "Level 1: All Poker Hands Valid!"
+    - "Level 2: Pairs No Longer Count!"
+    - "Level 3: Two Pairs No Longer Count!"
 - Each level affects gameplay in two ways:
   1. Point Multiplier:
      - Level 1: 1x points